 There is no limit to the number of students who may participate on a ChemE Cube team.
 It is encouraged that teams seek members outside of the chemical engineering major to increase diversity in skill sets.
-The team must designate 5 students to participate, in-person, in The Cube portion of the competition for safety reasons.
+The team must designate up to 5 students to participate, in-person, in The Cube portion of the competition for safety reasons.
+Only 2 team members will be judge team's designs.
+To ensure consistency across scores, RAPID staff will attend each team's virtual qualifying presentation.